 My Story – Student Voice: Joseph Dawson

-Joseph Dawson is in his third year at Federation University after returning to successful study as a mature age student with the support of Higher Education Participation and Partnerships Program (HEPPP) funded initiatives, to which he now gives back his own skills and experience.
+Joseph Dawson is in his year at Federation University after returning to successful study as a mature age student with the support of Higher Education Participation and Partnerships Program (HEPPP) funded initiatives, to which he now gives back his own skills and experience.
 The first in his family to pursue tertiary education, Joseph is now in the process of applying for Graduate Medicine, achieving a high Grade Point Average and scoring in the top 10 per cent of the Graduate Medical Schools Admission Test.

 I was the first in my family to attend university.
 At first it went okay, but after the first semester my grades started to suffer.
 This wasn’t through lack of trying, ability, or perseverance; I had no friends at university and there wasn’t an opportunity to meet people from my course.
 Without a social network or any skills to transition to higher education my grades declined and I decided to leave.